Region of Practice and Clinical Work

-I practice at CMCC’s Sherbourne Health Clinic.
-The population that we see at the clinic is socio-economically disadvantaged, with chronic pain and multiple comorbidities.
+I practise at CMCC’s Sherbourne Health clinic.
+The population that we see at the clinic is socioeconomically disadvantaged, with chronic pain and multiple comorbidities.

 I also have a small home-based practice and offer mobile chiropractic services for patients in need.

 If you don’t ask, you don’t get.
 It’s so important to learn to be an active advocate, whether for someone else or yourself.

 I’m proud to have participated in OCA’s strategic planning refresh back in 2020 when I first joined its Board of Directors.
 I also value the opportunity to provide insights as part of my contributions to the OCA’s Finance and Audit Committee.

 In addition, I contributed to The Role of Chiropractic in Opioid Use Reduction, an online CE course, developed by OCA and CMCC, as the author of the 4th chapter on “Communicating with Other Health Care Professionals.”

 Finally, I’m particularly excited about the future of OCA Aspire.
 As a member of the OCA Board of Directors, I contributed to the due diligence work as part of the expanded commercialization plan of OCA Aspire 2.3, which benefits members at large.
 From a research perspective, I fully support its adaptation to research projects and data collection across the country.

 I’ve been volunteering and contributing to various organizations locally, provincially, and nationally for over a decade.